-Sometimes, land that isn’t public is still in the public interest—a centuries-old family farm, a working ranch that includes important wetlands, or a swath of undeveloped forest that provides vital migratory routes to area wildlife.
+Sometimes, land that isn’t public is still in the public interest—a century-old family ranch, private lands that contain tracts of rivers or streams, or a swath of undeveloped forest that provides habitat connectivity for wildlife.
 We work with landowners who would like to preserve the value they derive from the land while also honoring its value to the community.
 We do this through arrangements called conservation easements.

 A conservation easement is a voluntary legal agreement by which a landowner chooses to limit certain uses of his or her land in order to conserve some value it provides.
 Land placed into a conservation easement still belongs to the landowner, and the landowner retains the rights to sell the land or pass it to heirs.

 Most landowners with conservation easements continue to live on and manage the land for farming, ranching, timber, recreation, and other uses.
 These agreements are tailored to meet the needs and long-term goals of each landowner.
 Five Valleys Land Trust ensures that the mutually agreed-upon terms and conditions of the conservation easement are honored, and acts as a resource for landowners as they work toward these goals.

 Water that passes through a natural hydrologic system is more likely to remain clean and abundant.
 Conservation easements can prevent certain kinds of development in critical areas, thereby strengthening these important natural systems.

 Conservation easements can be critical for preserving migratory routes and habitat of native plants and animals, especially on lands that might otherwise be eventually developed.
 Easements can be written to still allow productive use on private land.